 Dr. Kurt Neelly, PT, Ph.D.

-Academic Coordinator of Clinical Education and Assistant Professor of Physical Therapy
+Director of Clinical Education (DCE) and Associate Professor

 Office: Medical Center Health Complex 3302